xansec/picoCTF/env_prod/README.md

     ansible-playbook 00_bootstrap.yml
     ```

 Once that successfully completes your CTF should be up and running.

-You can browse to
-your web elastic IP address and register (the first account will be your admin).
+5. Browse to your web address and login with the automatically created
+   administrator account: `ctfadmin`.
+Get the password from your newly created
+   vault.
+It is the `vault_web_admin_pw` value.
+    ```
+    ansible-vault view vault.yml
+    ```

 ## Ansbile and Terraform